hubert-taieb/FUCCItrack/README.md

 Please refer to the User's guide for using the application.

 It is recquired to have Image processing toolbox and Computer vision system installed on MATLAB.

+# 2023-03-31 Update
+New MATLAB application has been added: FUCCItrack2023_01_03.mlappinstall